rudy3333/banner88x31/README.md

 ## Features

-- **Easy to Use**: banner88x31 provides a simple and intuitive API for scraping 88x31 banners.
+- **Easy to Use**: banner88x31 provides a simple and intuitive interface for scraping 88x31 banners.

 - **Robust**: banner88x31 is built on top of reliable web scraping libraries, ensuring stability and consistent results.